ikr/ikr.su-blog/_posts/2018-07-18-saltstack-states-for-lets-encrypt.markdown

 Now the tricky bit.
 The `/etc/nginx/conf.d/ssl.inc` referenced in the `salt://web-server/conf/example.com` will in the end contain the path to the certificate file, and the path to the secret server key file.
 We don't have those initially, before the ACME challenge takes place.
-Thus, need some “transitional” certificate and key to make nginx start and serve the ACME challenge Web location over HTTP.
+Thus, we need some “transitional” certificate and key to make nginx start and serve the ACME challenge Web location over HTTP.

 {% highlight yaml %}